Null-Cherry/Utilities/Data/Documentation.md

 ```

 ## Overview
-DataLibrary is a cross-server communication library that allows data sharing between users on the same channel, regardless of the Roblox game they're currently in.
+Data library is a cross-server communication library that allows data sharing between users on the same channel, regardless of the Roblox game they're currently in.
 The library provides a simple event-based system for sending and receiving messages across servers.

 ## Core Concepts
 - **Channels**: Communication groups where messages are broadcasted